John H. Disher

+Early life and education

 Disher was born in Olmstead, Towner County, North Dakota.
 He was raised in Devils Lake, North Dakota and graduated from high school there in 1939.
 He earned a Bachelor of Science in mechanical engineering from the University of North Dakota, Grand Forks, in 1943.
 While at UND, he was a Sigma Nu fraternity member and was active in the University Concert and Marching Bands.
 He attended the six-week advanced management program at the Harvard Business School.

 Career

 Disher began his federal career in 1943 with the National Advisory Committee for Aeronautics (NACA) at the Lewis Research Center in Cleveland.
 Some of his writings from that period are online here.
 From 1951 to 1958 he headed the flight research section at Lewis.
 He was just in time for the beginning of the U.S. space program.
 In 1959 and 1960, he worked at the Langley Space Research Center in Hampton, Virginia. and later at NASA headquarters in Washington D.C.

-As a space scientist, he helped organize the Mercury and Gemini manned space flight programs in the late 1950s and 1960s.
-In the position of Project Director he headed the Apollo Lunar Landing Program producing the initial studies of the Apollo program, which resulted in the first manned lunar landing in 1969.
+As a space scientist, he helped organize the Mercury and Gemini crewed space flight programs in the late 1950s and 1960s.
+In the position of Project Director he headed the Apollo Lunar Landing Program producing the initial studies of the Apollo program, which resulted in the first crewed lunar landing in 1969.
 Later he was deputy director of the Skylab space station program.
 He also worked on the Space Shuttle program, including development of a manned maneuvering unit.
 His last position before retirement was "Director of Advanced Projects".